celesrenata/pfsense-ultimate-config/README.md

 9. Download 'migrate-config.py' and 'network-config.json' from my repository.
 10. Edit 'network-config.json' to the settings you want in your production network.
 11. Run ```./migrate-config.py path-to-config.xml```
-12. Navigate to:your production environment's pfSense address
+12. Navigate to: your production environment's pfSense address
 13. Navigate to: **Diagnostics > Backup & Restore**
 14. Browse to the location of your newly migrated config and select the configuration version
 15. The firewall will reboot, come back to it in 10 minutes ideally for it to install everything and settle down.